 East German Communist Günter Schabowski, who made history during a press conference broadcast live on television in the evening of November 9, 1989 by prematurely announcing the immediate granting of passports for all citizens of the German Democratic Republic (GDR) for the first time, died in Berlin on November 1st, 2015.

-Following this statement, tens of thousands of citizens of East Berlin quickly converged on the six crossing points to West Berlin.
+Following this statement, tens of thousands of East Berliners quickly converged on the six crossing points to West Berlin.
 Surprised and overwhelmed, East German border police refrained from violent acts and allowed the masses to move freely.

 The Berlin Wall, the most evident symbol of the decade-long Cold War, had fallen after more than 28 years, suddenly tearing the infamous Iron Curtain wide open.